PCR's Founding Team

 What we're doing

-We hope that by training the next generation of scientists to be proactive in talking about their work, we can improve the trust, support and funding for research and education.
-We can empower the voting public as informed participants in policy debates.
-We can create a culture that places more value on facts and data – and expects the same from its leaders.
-Most importantly, we can share the wonder and excitement of discovery.
+We hope that by training the next generation of scientists to be proactive in engaging with the public, we can improve public trust of and support for research and education.
+We can empower the voting public to be informed participants in policy debates.
+We can create a culture that places more value on facts and data, as well as an academic culture that carefully considers the relationship between research and society.
+And of course, we can share the wonder and excitement of discovery.